Azure-Samples/smartbulkcopy/README.md

 Recreate Foreign Key constrints and indexes after the data has been copied successfully.

+From version 1.6 performance of copying data into a non-partitioned table with an existing clustered index (but no other indexes) has been improved, but still copying into an heap is much faster as it can happen in parallel.

 ### I would change the code here and there, can I?

 Sure feel free to contribute!
 I created this tool just with the goal to get the job done in the easiest way possibile.
 Code can be largely improved even, if I tried to apply some of the best practies, but when I had to make some choice I chose simplicity over everything else.